 About the casting of Yamazaki Kento as Shin, market research was carried out where Kento came out tops.
 Matsuhashi himself has worked with Kento before numerous times (like in Saiki Kusuo & Wolf Girl and Black Prince), and even though he has played all kinds of roles before, he felt that the real Kento’s character was very much like Shin.

 Hara-sensei also confessed that “I had the impression of him being a popular modern day good looking guy.
 But people around kept telling me that he’s like Shin.”
 When he met him in person, he felt that Kento was really someone who was pure, honest, straightforward, and loved by everyone.
 “He’s really like Shin.
-Even though he’s the lead, he’s bullied by people around him (lol).
+Even though he’s the lead actor, he’s being bullied by people around him (lol).
 But that’s where the love is.
-He has the power to make people feel ‘I want to work with this guy’.
-His acting is amazing too, such that the image of the world completely changes.
+He has that power to make people feel that ‘I want to work with this guy’ (just like Shin).
+His acting is amazing too.
 This role fits him to a T.”

 Chicken Breast and Broccoli, & More…